Find a pre-screened local mold removal specialist Free Estimate

 We are often asked about the best home air cleaners for preventing mold-related health problems.
 First, let us say that one of the more important considerations when purchasing an air cleaner for your home is the size of the area that you intend the unit to clean.
 Although most air cleaners are designed to clean the air in an average size room, they are portable and easily moved from one area or room to the next.
-Since the best air cleaner for a particular homeowner depends on their specific needs, instead of pointing to one specific model, we’d like to give you this air cleaners ratings guide so you can see which air cleaners are preferred by other homeowners, and then select the model that best fits your particular situation.
+Since the best air cleaner for a particular homeowner depends on their specific needs, instead of pointing to one specific model, we’d like to provide you with this air cleaner’s ratings guide so you can see which air cleaners are preferred by other homeowners, and then select the model that best fits your particular situation.

-The best air cleaners for removing mold spores from the air to prevent mold-related health problems (like asthma attacks, allergic reactions, bronchitis, pneumonia, and other respiratory disorders) are those with high-efficiency particulate air filters (commonly called HEPA filters).
-Air cleaners with HEPA filters remove more than 99 percent of all particles, 3 microns in size or larger from the air, including things like mold, pollen, and pet dander.
+The best home air cleaners for removing mold spores from the air to reduce the risk of mold-related health problems (such as asthma attacks, allergic reactions, bronchitis, pneumonia, and other respiratory disorders) are those with high-efficiency particulate air filters (commonly called HEPA filters).
+Air cleaners with HEPA filters remove more than 99.97 percent of all particles, 3 microns in size or larger from the air, including things like mold, pollen, dust mites, and pet dander.
 To visualize the size of 1 micron, one grain of common table salt is about 100 microns.

 Fellowes Air Purifiers – These home air cleaners contain HEPA filters along with carbon filters.
 Carbon filters assist in odor removal.
 Some of the Fellowes models also have ionizers that help in removing harmful airborne particles from your home.
 Air ionizers work by emitting negatively charged ions into the air which attract positively charged particles.
 Things like dust and such are all positively charged.
 Once this bond between negative and positive is achieved, the particle becomes heavier than air and can be trapped on an electrostatic plate that is inside the air ionizer.
 The plate can then be washed clean and re-installed into the machine.
-Homeowners that purchased these models rated them an average of 4.5 stars out of five stars.
+Homeowners that purchased these models rated them an average of 4.5 stars out of 5.
 Most agreed they work well at improving indoor air quality.
-However, many complained about a high-pitched chirping sound they found annoying.
+However, many owners of these machines complained about a high-pitched chirping sound that they found annoying.

 Winix Air Purifiers – These home air cleaners have both HEPA filters and carbon filters that remove odors from the air.
-Homeowners that purchased these models rated them an average of 4.4 stars out of five stars.
-Most agreed they worked well at improving indoor air quality.
+Homeowners that purchased these models rated them an average of 4.4 stars out of 5.
+Most owners agreed they worked well at improving indoor air quality.
 The most common complaint against the Winix air purifiers was in regards to the filters.
-Customers reported it is difficult to clean them and they are easily bent out of shape and therefore need to be replaced more frequently than every three years as recommended by the manufacturer.
+Customers reported it is difficult to clean them and they are easily bent out of shape and therefore need to be replaced more frequently than the every three years as recommended by the manufacturer.

 To learn more about air cleaners, and for a comparison of ionic air purifiers vs. a mechanical air purifier for mold, just follow the link.